Christelle74/PhilippeChristelle_P14_HRNet/hrnet/README.md

 **1- BackEnd :**
   - Forke and clone the repository : `https://github.com/Christelle74/Server_P14_HRnet`
-  - Run the `npm` command will allow you to install the dependencies
+  - Follow the readme of the project
-  - Run mongoDB on your computer
-  - Run `npm start`,
-  - This command will allow you to see datas on http://localhost:5000/employees

 **2- FrontEnd :**